 Yes, it's true.
 Sometimes there can be jealousy between siblings, but this time, I have nothing but admiration for my sister, Barbara-Anne.
-As a young girl, she would play in technicolour, using whatever we had on hand - crayons, that water-colour palette that came with the colouring book, or pastels.
+As a young girl, she would play in technicolour, using whatever we had on hand - crayons, a watercolour palette that came with a colouring book or pastels.
 She definitely has an eye for colour and a heart for composition, so I'm thrilled to see her exploring one of her joys.
 In acrylics, this time.
 She has already had some commissions; I wonder where this rainbow will lead her.

 Creativity, regardless of form, allows you to access your joy.
 When you access your joy, you have a powerful tool to help you undress your stress.
 I am pleased to see these four individuals embracing creativity in their own way - stretching, reaching and growing.

 4 Replies to “A Salute to Stretching, Reaching and Growing”

 Thank you very much for another positive remark Marianna.
 Encouragement is so important when we start on a new venture and is the most effective kind of feedback there is.

 You are very generous with your praise.
 I will try to keep improving.
 I’m always afraid I will run out of topics

 You’ll do fine, Annette.
 Continue to “undress your stress” and you’ll be seeing, thinking, encountering blog posts by the dozens! 🙂

 Oh, Marianna – Thanks so much for your very kind mention!
 I most appreciate your support of my creative experimentation with poetry… My foray into poetry was not a planned one but rather was propelled by a need to express emotion(s) that I did not feel could be adequately expressed any other way and then to my delight, I have found that I enjoy this new form (although I must ask for your indulgence on my not having any training in this arena).